Pipeline: Oil and natural gas

 The first crude oil pipeline was built by the Oil Transport Association, which constructed a 2 in wrought iron pipeline over a 6 mi track from an oil field in Pennsylvania to a railroad station in Oil Creek, in the 1860s.
 Some of the first major submarine pipelines were constructed across the English Channel in 1944 during Operation Pluto.
 These provided an estimated 8 per cent of all petroleum products used by the Allies on the Western Front between the Normandy landings and the end of Second World War.
+The 147 km Karamay–Dushanzi crude-oil pipeline, connecting the Karamay oil field with the Dushanzi refinery, entered service on 10 January 1959 and was the People's Republic of China's first long-distance oil pipeline.

 Pipelines are generally the most economical way to transport large quantities of oil, refined oil products or natural gas over land.
 For example, in 2014, pipeline transport of crude oil cost about $5 per barrel, while rail transport cost about $10 to $15 per barrel.
 Trucking has even higher costs due to the additional labor required; employment on completed pipelines represents only "1% of that of the trucking industry.".

 In the United States, 70% of crude oil and petroleum products are shipped by pipeline.
 (23% are by ship, 4% by truck, and 3% by rail) In Canada for natural gas and petroleum products, 97% are shipped by pipeline.

 Natural gas (and similar gaseous fuels) are lightly pressurized into liquids known as Natural Gas Liquids (NGLs).
 Small NGL processing facilities can be located in oil fields so the butane and propane liquid under light pressure of 125 psi, can be shipped by rail, truck or pipeline.
 Propane can be used as a fuel in oil fields to heat various facilities used by the oil drillers or equipment and trucks used in the oil patch.
 EG: Propane will convert from a gas to a liquid under light pressure, 100 psi, give or take depending on temperature, and is pumped into cars and trucks at less than 125 psi at retail stations.
 Pipelines and rail cars use about double that pressure to pump at 250 psi.